The seas, beaches and waterways watched over by our lifesavers are enjoyed by thousands of people every year.

 But the water remains an unpredictable environment that can catch people out.

 People will always need our help and – thanks to you – we will always be there to answer that call.

 Last year, our lifeboat crews saved 460 lives.

-That’s 425 people who wouldn’t be here today without their help, countless friends and family who would never have been the same again.
+That’s 460 people who wouldn’t be here today without their help, countless friends and family who would never have been the same again.

 Thanks to the training and equipment you’ve helped provide, lifeguards were always ready, throughout the Summer.

 Hundreds of volunteers stood by around the UK, often spending long hours on standby, away from their homes, ready to help out in the floods.
 Your support kept them as warm and dry as possible in miserable conditions.

 We don’t always get stories where the impact of prevention work is so clear – we’ll never know how many lives have been saved by the schemes you’ve funded.

 This was lifesaving powered by you.

 Your support today will help train and equip our lifesavers so that they're ready for anything.